The Major Periods of Western Art

 The Rococo period of art is from 1699- 1780.
 It is also known as the Late Baroque period of art.

 The Rococo or Late Baroque art movement is an exceptionally ornamental and theatrical style of architecture, art, and decoration.
-This art movement combines asymmetry, scrolling curves, and gliding along with pastel colors— sculpture molding and trompe l’oeil frescoes.
+This art movement combines asymmetry, scrolling curves, gliding, and pastel colors— sculpture molding and trompe l’oeil frescoes.

-Like the Baroque art movement, the element of surprise was important, along with motion and drama.
-This is why many consider Rococo as the final expression of the baroque movement of art.
+Like the Baroque art movement, the element of surprise was necessary, along with motion and drama.
+This is why many consider Rococo to be the final expression of the Baroque movement of art.

 Neoclassicism Art Movement

-Neoclassicism was for about 100 years, from 1750 – 1850.
+Neoclassicism was practiced for about 100 years, from 1750 to 1850.
 It was a movement that started in Rome and spread around Europe.

 Romanticism Art Movement